freenas/freenas-docs/userguide/intro.rst

 * The IPsec kernel module has been added.
 It can be manually loaded with :command:`kldload ipsec`.

+* Support for eMMC flash storage has been added.

 * The
   `em <https://www.freebsd.org/cgi/man.cgi?query=em&apropos=0&sektion=4>`__,
   `igb <https://www.freebsd.org/cgi/man.cgi?query=igb&apropos=0&sektion=4>`__,